blynkkk/docs/blynk-console/settings/application-settings/design.md

 ## Favicon

-Upload from computer or drag-n-drop .ico, .png or jpg, only 16x16 or 32x32px to add desired Icon everybody accessing Web-Dashboard will see in browser's address bar
+Upload from computer or drag-n-drop .ico, .png or jpg, only 16x16 or 32x32px to add desired Icon everybody accessing Blynk.Console will see in browser's address bar